quixio/quix-streams/docs/using.md

 ## Stateful processing

-With stateful processing, complexity is introduced as data now needs to be preserved between messages, streams, and potentially replicas (where multiple replicas are deployed to handle multiple streams).
+With stateful processing, additional complexity is introduced, as data now needs to be preserved between messages, streams, and potentially replicas (where multiple replicas are deployed to handle multiple streams).

 ## The problem of using global variables to track state